pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 to implement new cloud cover to irradiance algorithms.

 The essential parts of the clear sky scaling algorithm are as follows.
-Clear sky scaling of GHI is also used in Larson et. al. [Lar16]_.
+Clear sky scaling of climatological GHI is also used in Larson et. al.
+[Lar16]_.

 .. code-block:: python